Bachelor of Science (BS)

 Focus of Study

-The focus of study for the Mathematics, BS is to prepare students for a variety of mathematical careers in industry or secondary education, or for graduate education.
+The Department of Mathematics offers a curriculum leading to the degree of Bachelor of Science in Mathematics; this degree is well-suited for students aiming toward a variety of mathematical careers in industry or secondary education, or planning for graduate education.

 Specialization Track Options